graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * Extension methods to configure authorization requirements for GraphQL elements: types, fields, schema.
 * New property `GraphQL.Introspection.ISchemaComparer ISchema.Comparer { get; set; }`
+* New method `IResolveFieldContext.GetPooledArray`
+* New method `IParentExecutionNode.ApplyToChildren`
 * Document caching supported via `IDocumentCache` and a default implementation within `DefaultDocumentCache`.
   Within the `GraphQL.Caching` nuget package, a memory-backed implementation is available which is backed by `Microsoft.Extensions.Caching.Memory.IMemoryCache`.